Office of the County Manager

 Federal Government

-By contracting with a Washington D.C. based legislative relations firm, Washoe County is current on Federal Issues that impact the region.
+By communicating directly with our Federal Legislative Delegation as well as contracting with a Washington D.C. based legislative relations firm, Washoe County is able to keep current on Federal Issues that impact the region and to advocate for the needs of our community.

 Additional Resources and Information: